Step 2: Launch TouchCopy and connect your iPhone to your computer using a USB cable.

 Sorting Call Logs: You can order your list of call logs by contact name or by recently updated.
 To do this on PC, right-click on a contact in your list of call logs, then click either "Sort by Name" or "Sort by Last Updated".
 For Mac users, click the "Sort Order" button in the toolbar to reorder your call log listings.

-Select which call logs you wish to extract by selecting one or more entries on the display list, then choose what format you'd like to export your call logs to:
+Select which call logs you wish to copy by selecting one or more contacts from the list in TouchCopy, then choose what format you'd like to export your call logs to:

-Copy Call Logs (PC) or Copy to Mac (Mac) - Export your selected call logs as HTML.
-You can open your copied HTML files in your web browser such as Google Chrome, Internet Explorer, Safari...
+Save as HTML (PC) or Copy to Mac (Mac) - Export your selected call logs as HTML.
+You can open your copied HTML files in your web browser such as Google Chrome, Microsoft Edge, Safari...

-Save PDF - Export as PDF if you'd like an easily readable and shareable document.
+Save as PDF - Export as PDF if you'd like an easily readable and shareable document.

 TouchCopy will then ask you where you'd like to save your file to on your computer.
-If no entry is selected, the entire collection of Call Logs will be copied.
-You can also select all call logs by clicking a contact, then pressing "ctrl+A" (PC) or "cmd+A" (Mac) on your keyboard.
+If no entry is selected, all Call Logs will be copied.
+You can also select all call logs by clicking a contact, and then pressing "ctrl+A" (PC) or "cmd+A" (Mac) on your keyboard.

 Merging call logs into a single document